fredrikaurdal/next-poc/README.md

 ### 2.2.
 Main section of report

 I started the project by researching design patterns of websites that serve a similar kind of purpose.
-Because I was going to make an app with basic functionality, I needed to create a user interface that was somewhat basic, but still with a modern and intuitive experience.
+Because I was going to make an app with basic functionality, I needed to create a user interface that was somewhat minimalistic, but still with a modern and intuitive experience.

 My go-to source for inspiration is Dribbble.
 After spending some time researching design patterns, and becoming familiar with common ways of solving this challenge, I started creating a mockup in Figma.